CelsiusNetwork/celsius-js-sdk/docs/api-partner.md

 ## Getting started

-Consult the [Postman docs](https://documenter.getpostman.com/view/4207695/Rzn6v2mZ#83677182-2cc9-4198-b574-77ad0862237b) for the API Partner.
+Please consult the [Postman docs](https://documenter.getpostman.com/view/4207695/Rzn6v2mZ#83677182-2cc9-4198-b574-77ad0862237b) for the API Partner.

 ### Security

-1. Partner receives a **partner-token** from Celsius Network that will be used to authenticate that partner on Celsius API.
+1. Partners receive a **partner-token** from Celsius Network that will be used to authenticate that partner on Celsius API.
 2. Partner shows instructions to his users in their app, prompting them to generate API keys from the Celsius Network application and paste them to the partner application.
 Users must open a Celsius Network account with the official Celsius app and pass KYC to be able to generate API keys.
 3. Partner uses user generated API key to authenticate users on Celsius API and use Celsius features on their behalf.
+4. Responses sent back from the Celsius API will be signed using Celsius Network's private key, and will be automatically verified on the SDK receiving end with the hardcoded public key.

 ### Initializing the SDK